firefinancialservices/fire-business-api-openapi/README.md

 npm run publish
 npm run test
 ```

+The publish step runs the resolve refs process twice as some $refs remain after the first run.
+Not sure why....

 That tests the OpenAPI and creates the flat file in the dist folder.

 Once you commit to github, the automatic workflows push the change to Readme.